 Cho, sitting in first class, forced cabin manager Park Chang-Jin and a female attendant to kneel in front of her, calling Park names, pushing him into the cockpit door and jabbing him with a service manual, according to his account of the incident.

-Cho visited the homes of both staff members on Sunday morning to offer a personal apology, but neither was home so she left notes at their doors saying sorry, a company spokeswoman told AFP.
+Cho visited the homes of both staff members this morning to offer a personal apology, but neither was home so she left notes at their doors saying sorry, a company spokeswoman told AFP.

 Park said in his interview with KBS that the incident had been deeply humiliating.